Chirag-ahir/SFC-Preparation/README.md

 What is IP Allowlist?<br>
  IP Allowlist is a feature that restricts API access to Marketing Cloud from a specific set of IP addresses.

+What is Scrum?<br>
+Scrum is a process, with defined roles, meetings, and deliverables that provides the framework to deliver high-quality value to our customers faster.